Hawaii Golf Cart Laws (2026)

 Overview

-Hawaii only allows neighborhood electric vehicles (NEVs) – which are essentially street-legal golf carts that meet federal Low-Speed Vehicle standards – on public roads.
-Gasoline-powered or unmodified golf carts cannot be registered or driven on streets.
+Hawaii only allows neighborhood electric vehicles (NEVs) - which are low-speed vehicles that meet the state and federal NEV standards - on public roads.
 NEVs in Hawaii may travel up to 25 mph and are restricted to roads with posted speed limits of 35 mph or below.
-They must carry a notice of their operational restrictions and be equipped with required safety features (headlights, turn signals, mirrors, seat belts, etc.).
-The driver must hold a valid driver’s license (minimum age 16) to operate an NEV on public highways.
-In short, a golf cart must be upgraded to NEV status (electric, <3,000 lbs, federally compliant) to be street-legal in Hawaii; standard golf carts are not street legal here.
+They must carry the required notice of their operational restrictions and be equipped with required safety features such as headlights, turn signals, mirrors, and seat belts.
+The driver must hold a valid driver’s license to operate an NEV on public highways.
+Standard golf carts that do not qualify as NEVs do not have a general public-road registration path in Hawaii.

 County & Local Rules